jotego/jtcores/cores/riders/README.md

 - TMNT Turtles in Time
 - X-Men (not on MiST devices)

 Due to limitations in the internal RAM memory of small FPGA devices, X-Men will not run on MiST FPGAs.
+The SiDi version of the core does not feature the video bright feature of the original board.

 # Game Configuration